 Note that the first step of matching to the eyewitness's description of the perpetrator (before selecting dissimilar fillers) is critical.
-This step ensures that all faces in the lineup have features known to have encoded in the witness's brain.
+This step ensures that all faces in the lineup have features known to have been encoded in the witness's brain.
 Skipping that step and maximizing dissimilarity per se would result in an unfair lineup.
-For example, if the perpetrator were described as a White male in his 30s, non-description-matched dissimilar fillers might consist of Hispanic men in their 20s, Black men in their 60s, and Asian men in their 40s.
+For example, if the perpetrator was described as a White male in his 30s, non-description-matched dissimilar fillers might consist of Hispanic men in their 20s, Black men in their 60s, and Asian men in their 40s.
 In that case, the suspect would differentially stand out in memory, whether innocent or guilty, harming the ability to discriminate innocent from guilty suspects (Colloff et al., 2016).
-Thus, an essential first step is to ensure that the pool of potential fillers matches the description of the perpetrator provided by the eyewitness, as has long been recommended (Wells et al., 1993, 2020).
+Thus, an essential first step is to ensure that the pool of potential fillers